baobei347/dataset_persuasion_strategies_weibo_misinformation/README.md

-# dataset about persuasion strategies of weibo misinformation
+# Persuasion Strategies of social media Misinformation (PSM)

 If you want to use this dataset, please cite the following paper: